Temporary appointment pay

 Employees assigned by management to a lower-paying temporary appointment will maintain their regular rate of pay.

 Voluntarily opting to take a temporary appointment at a lower classification is considered a voluntary demotion which results in a pay decrease.

-However, if the employee starts a new temporary appointment, at the same classification level, on the next available working day (for example, ends a TA on Friday and begins a new TA on Monday), they keep the salary rate they were at on their previous temporary appointment, as well as the hours they have accumulated towards their next increment.
+However, if the employee starts a new temporary appointment, at the same classification level, and on the next available working day (for example, ends a TA on Friday and begins a new TA on Monday), they keep the salary rate from their previous temporary appointment, as well as the hours they've accumulated towards their next increment.